JonathanYiv/jonathanyiv.com/README.md

 I also realized that I am not a blogger by any means; it's simply not in my nature.
 Leaving up that section of my website would make it seem 'unkempt,' so.. no more blog.

-I will be using CSS Grid and Flexbox.
+I will be using Flexbox.